-- Ash and all residue materials including the ash pan will be extremely hot and can cause severe life-threatening injuries, therefore extreme care must be taken whenever removing hot ash and residue material including the ash pan from the hot stove. - ▲ It is highly recommended providing the ash pan is not full of residue material that the ash pan is emptied when the fire is not in use and the stove, with all residue and components are cold. - Ensure the area around the stove is clear of all obstacles so as not to be a trip hazard and allowing a totally unobstructed space whilst removing the ash pan, ash, and residue material. - Other than the stove user ensure that all people and animals are kept well away from the stove and kept well clear of any pathways and areas that the hot ashes and ash pan may be carried. - Ensure to take necessary action to avoid breathing in any ashes or any other particles or products when carrying out ash removal. - A suitably approved dust mask, stove hand protection mittens or gloves and eye protection is recommended for this process. - Always use the stove mitten to hold the ash pan key provided to operate and lift the ash pan. - $\triangle$ It is essential to keep the grate free from a heavy build-up of ashes. - A Never allow the ash pan to overfill allowing ash to be in contact with the underside of the main grate.
-If this condition is allowed, the grate will wear out pre-maturely. - $\triangle$ Only open the door slowly when the fire is low. - Always empty the ash pan at least once a day or whenever it is full of ashes.
-Use the stove mitten to hold the ash pan key provided to operate and lift the ash pan. - 1) If the ash pan requires to be emptied whilst the stove is alight, wait until the fire is low before slowly opening the stove door using the stove mitten. - 2) Use the stove mitten to hold the ash pan key and locate the forked end into the underside of the ash pan tab as figure 5.
-Gently lift the ash pan so it can be withdrawn from the stove, taking extreme care ensuring that the ash pan with hot ashes is not carried over or placed on any combustible materials. - 3) Close the stove door. - 4) Dispose of the ash and residue material as explained below. - 5) When the ash pan has been emptied, open the stove door, and replace the ash pan into correct position under the fire grate of stove using the stove mitten to hold the ash pan key provided to operate and lift the ash pan. - 6) Use the stove mitten to close the stove door.
+Ash and all residue materials including the ash pan will be extremely hot and can cause severe life-threatening injuries, therefore extreme care must be taken whenever removing hot ash and residue material including the ash pan from the hot stove.

+It is highly recommended providing the ash pan is not full of residue material that the ash pan is emptied when the fire is not in use and the stove, with all residue and components are cold.

+Ensure the area around the stove is clear of all obstacles so as not to be a trip hazard and allowing a totally unobstructed space whilst removing the ash pan, ash, and residue material.

+Other than the stove user ensure that all people and animals are kept well away from the stove and kept well clear of any pathways and areas that the hot ashes and ash pan may be carried.

+Ensure to take necessary action to avoid breathing in any ashes or any other particles or products when carrying out ash removal.

+A suitably approved dust mask, stove hand protection mittens or gloves and eye protection is recommended to be used for this process.

+Always wear the stove mitten to hold the ash pan key provided to operate and lift the ash pan.

+It is essential to keep the grate free from a heavy build-up of ashes.

+Never allow the ash pan to overfill allowing ash to be in contact with the underside of the main grate.
+If this condition is allowed, the grate will wear out pre-maturely.

+Only open the door slowly when the fire is low.

+Always empty the ash pan at least once a day or whenever it is full of ashes.
+Use the stove mitten to hold the ash pan key provided to operate and lift the ash pan.

+Always wear the stove mitten and ashpan key when lifting the ash-pan and operating the stove.

+Always wear the stove mitten when opening and closing the stove door.

+- 2) Wear the stove mitten to hold the ash pan key and locate the forked end into the underside of the ash pan tab as figure 5.
+Gently lift the ash pan so it can be withdrawn from the stove, taking extreme care ensuring that the ash pan with hot ashes is not carried over or placed on any combustible materials. - 3) Close the stove door. - 4) Dispose of the ash and residue material as explained below. - 5) When the ash pan has been emptied, open the stove door, and replace the ash pan into correct position under the fire grate of stove wearing the stove mitten to hold the ash pan key provided to operate and lift the ash pan. - 6) Wear the stove mitten to close the stove door. - 7) Never place the ash-pan with or without residue material when hot onto any combustible surfaces and any surfaces that can be damaged by heat.